 Penalties for prescription drug convictions are generally harsh, regardless of the exact nature of the offense.
 For example, prescription fraud, forgery, and/or theft of prescription pads are generally charged as third degree indictable crimes (felonies).
 Defendants face a $100,000 fine and up to five years in prison.

 Actual sales/distribution or even possession with intent to distribute are among the most serious drug crime charges.
 If the charges involve five to 100 doses, the defendant can be charged with a third degree crime.
 If the number of doses exceed 100, the defendant can be charged with a second degree crime and fined with up to $300,000.

 Call for a Free Consultation

 Don’t let a false accusation or a simple error in judgment destroy your future.
 Take action by contacting one of our experienced criminal defense attorneys at our offices in Northfield, Cape May Court House, Atlantic City and Wildwood at (800) 508-9786 today.
 We are available seven days a week, including holidays.
-You will not be charged any fees for your initial consultation, and we will keep your information confidential.
+You will not be charged any fees for your initial free consultation, and we will keep your information confidential.